full control of your digital advertising. Try Free for 14 Days

 null

 Like with Ying & Yang, light & darkness, Epom & banger content – it’s next to impossible to imagine DSP without an SSP.
-Despite being on different sides, both of these ad tech platforms are here to serve the ways of programmatic.
+The DSP vs SSP question comes up constantly in programmatic, and for good reason: Despite being on different sides, both of these ad tech platforms are here to serve the ways of programmatic.

 DMP kind of looks odd in the equation, but you’d be astonished by how many people misinterpret it with the ad tech above.
 For that, it deserves today’s spot in the main cast!